The Great Sinner: Production

 The working title for the film was The Gamblers.
 Warner Bros. planned on making a screen adaptation of Fyodor Dostoyevsky's novel in 1940, directed by William Dieterle and starring Albert Basserman.
 Eventually, MGM bought the rights to the short novel, and for its adaptation, the screenwriters also used elements of Dostoyevsky's life and his other novel Crime and Punishment.

 In April 1948, Gregory Peck was cast in the lead role.
 At the time it was announced, it was revealed Deborah Kerr was scheduled to star opposite him.
 However, in late May 1948, Lana Turner was cast as Peck's leading lady, with production set to start in September the same year.
 However, a week later, in June, it was revealed that Ava Gardner was cast in the female lead.
 Turner withdrew from the film due to an extended honeymoon in Europe, which prevented her from being in Hollywood in time for the commencement of filming.
 The film was Peck and Gardner's first of three collaborations.

 The role played by Melvyn Douglas was initially offered to Kirk Douglas.

 In late June 1948, Robert Siodmak signed on to direct.
 Initially, Siodmak had been unavailable to direct the film due to commitments to an ultimately unrealized project starring Joan Fontaine, but Fontaine's withdrawal due to pregnancy allowed Siodmak to direct The Great Sinner.

-The film went into production as a 'prestige film' and Peck later recalled that Siodmak was as a "nervous wreck" as a result of the responsibility he felt.
-Walter Huston did not sign on for the film until production had already started in September 1948.
+The film went into production as a 'prestige film' and Peck later recalled that Siodmak was a "nervous wreck" as a result of the responsibility he felt.
+Walter Huston did not sign on for the film, which was to be his penultimate role, until production had already started in September 1948.
+André Previn received an early onscreen credit as conductor of Bronisław Kaper's score and the period bandstand music.

 Siodmak said he had been presented with "an enormous script" which he wanted to cut "but no one took any notice so I went ahead and filmed it."
 He says it came in at three hours after much cutting "but it was still too long, terribly slow (Gregory Peck, a slow talker, seemed so impressed by the idea of acting in Dostoevsky that he played at about a third of even his usual speed), heavy and dull with the disadvantage that now the story didn't even make sense."
 The film was cut down to two hours and ten minutes.
 MGM wanted the film reshot with "a new and stronger love story".
 Siodmak refused so the studio got Mervyn Le Roy to do it.
 He said "When I eventually saw the finished film I don't believe that a single scene was left as I had made it."